-DS103 FIRST AID & CPR-AHA (.5 credit/10 clock hours) This course teaches CPR skills for helping victims of all ages (including doing ventilation with a barrier device, a bag-mask device, and oxygen); use of an automated external defibrillator (AED); and relief of foreign-body airway obstruction (FBAO).
+DS103 FIRST AID & CPR-AHA (.5 credit/10 clock hours) At the satisfactory completion of this course, students receive the American Heart Association's Basic Life Support for Health Care Providers certification and First Aid certification cards.
+This course teaches CPR skills for helping victims of all ages (including doing ventilation with a barrier device and a bag-mask device), use of an automated external defibrillator (AED), and relief of foreign-body airway obstruction (FBAO).
 This course also provides the knowledge and skills necessary to recognize and provide basic care for injuries, sudden illnesses, and breathing emergencies.
 It's intended for participants who provide health care to patients in a variety of settings.
 Prerequisite: None.